How to Alleviate Catastrophic Forgetting in LLMs Finetuning? Hierarchical Layer-Wise and Element-Wise Regularization: Hierarchical Importance Regularization

-Inspired by Synaptic Intelligence (SI) \cite{SI}, we propose a method to constrain LLMs from making significant changes to their general capabilities during fine-tuning, thus addressing catastrophic forgetting.
-As shown in Figure \ref{fig:model}, the main idea is to compute the importance of each parameter during the training of the initial general task (e.g. $\nu$) and constrain their updates when fine-tuning on subsequent tasks (e.g. $\mu$).
+Inspired by Synaptic Intelligence (SI) \cite{SI}, we propose a framework to constrain LLMs from making significant changes to their general capabilities during fine-tuning, thus addressing catastrophic forgetting in LoRA tuning.
+As shown in Figure \ref{fig:model}, the framework is to compute the importance of each parameter during the training of the initial general task (e.g. $\nu$) and constrain their updates when fine-tuning on subsequent task (e.g. $\mu$).
 Specifically, the importance scores measure how much each parameter contributes to reducing the loss in the $\nu$ task, and these scores are used to guide the fine-tuning process for the new $\mu$ task.
 This ensures that the critical parameters for $\nu$ task are modified to a lesser extent when learning $\mu$ task.